 Bear Rock Adventures

 Embrace your inner trailblazer with New Hampshire’s premium Polaris outfitter, Bear Rock Adventures.
-“Your Guide to the Wilds,” Bear Rock Adventures offers fully-equipped ATVs and side-by-sides and a safe, turnkey way to ATV.
+“Your Guide to the Wilds,” Bear Rock Adventures offers fully-equipped ATVs, side-by-sides and snowmobile rentals and a safe, turnkey way to ATVing and Snowmobiling.

 ELC Outdoors has created a choice mix of adventure and recreational packages that explore the rivers and forests of Northern New Hampshire.
 Choose from single or multi-day experiences that include whitewater rafting options, high ropes aerial adventures, wildlife tours, and a magnificent raft and float plane combo trip.